Last Updated on 21 February 2021 by Eric Bretscher

 - Lithium cells are very prone to electrochemical damage if something goes wrong electrically around them and therefore require some additional protection equipment.

-- Sustained operation at freezing and sub-freezing temperatures is questionable.
+- Sustained operation at freezing and sub-freezing temperatures is problematic for recharging.
 Installation in hot environments, such as engine rooms, is not an option either.

 - A lithium battery is not a drop-in equivalent for a lead-acid.
 Systems around it need to be re-assessed and nearly always modified.
 This equally applies to “packaged” lithium batteries that come with internal protections and marketing claims that they can be installed as direct replacement.
 They can’t.